ghelloumi/blog-interview/README.md

-# Coding test with Nextjs
+# Coding test with NextJS

 This repository is used as a code base for the code test.
-It uses the latest version of Nextjs, React, React testing library with TypeScript

 ## Instructions